cvetomir-todorov/CecoChat/docs/01-intro-01-main.md

 # Capabilities

-## Functional
+## Functional features

-* User can send messages to and receive messages from other users
+* User can send messages to other users
+* User receives messages from other users in real-time
-* User can react to messages
+* User can (un)react to messages with emojis
 * User can connect with multiple clients
-* User is shown at connect the missed messages while being offline
+* User is shown the missed messages
 * User can review chat history at a random point in time between him and another user
-* User receives an ACK when the message has been processed by the system
+* User receives a delivery notification when the message has been processed

+Limitations:
-Currently no user profile and friendship are implemented so clients rely on user IDs.
+* No user profile and friendship are implemented so clients rely on user IDs.
+* No clients exist, only ones for development purposes.

-## Non-functional
+## Non-functional features

 * Reliability
   - Durability is preferred at the cost of some latency